KaiMSR/dogbreeds/lab/ReadMe.md

   - The name of the storage account set up for your data
   - The names of the AML Compute clusters you can use

-## Open a command prompt on your system
+Open a command prompt on your system and then:

+1. Retrieve this repo
+2. Update the CLI
+3. Update Azure ML CLI and Azure ML for Pythton SDK
+4. Set environment variables with your workspace and database settings
+5. Start Azure and run your experiment in workspace using Jupyter Notebook
+6. Run your experiment

+## 1. Retrieve this repo

 Run the following commands to retrieve this repo.